Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton Distribution Functions in the Hessian Approach: The impact of fitting methodologies at up to aN LO

 \paragraph{Cross Section Results}

 Selected cross section predictions for the NNLO, NNLO+MHOU and aN$^3$LO+MHOU PDFs extracted using the fixed parameterisation and NNPDF methodologies are shown in Fig.~\ref{fig:xs}.
-These results are calculated using the \texttt{n3loxs} code~\cite{Baglio:2022wzu}.
+These results are calculated using the \texttt{n3loxs} code~\cite{Baglio:2022wzu,Borowka:2018goh,Duhr:2020seh,Duhr:2020sdp,Duhr:2021vwj,Duhr:2019kwi,Duhr:2020kzd,Anastasiou:2014vaa,Mistlberger:2018etf}.
 In all cases a central scale of $\mu_F=\mu_R=\mu_0$ is taken, with $\mu_0$ corresponding to $m_h/2$, $m_Z$ and $m_W$ for the relevant processes.
 The $W,Z$ cross sections are evaluated at $Q=M_{W,Z}$.
 Results are always shown with fixed N$^3$LO matrix elements, to demonstrate the impact of the PDFs alone on the cross sections while PDF uncertainties alone are indicated.

 Starting with the Higgs production cross section in gluon fusion, we can see a trend expected from the luminosity plots in Fig.~\ref{fig:aN3LO_lumi} and previous studies, see Ref.~\cite{Cridge:2024icl}.
 In particular, there is a moderate but non--negligible reduction in the cross section prediction in going from NNLO to aN$^3$LO PDFs, while the NNLO+MHOU result is somewhat intermediate.
-For the $W,Z$ boson predictions the difference between the NNLO and aN$^3$LO PDF results is somewhat milder, but still noticeable, with the latter PDFs giving a rather larger cross section prediction.
+For the $W,Z$ boson predictions the diffference between the NNLO and aN$^3$LO PDF results is somewhat milder, but still noticeable, with the latter PDFs giving a rather larger cross section prediction.
 The PDF uncertainty on the cross sections is universally larger for the fixed parameterisation case, in line with the results above at the PDF level.

-Most importantly, we can clearly see that in all cases the relative trend between the fixed parameterisation and NNPDF results is rather similar.
-That is, the impact of including aN$^3$LO corrections in the PDF determination on these benchmark cross section predictions is rather insensitive to the methodological choice relating to the PDF parameterisation.
+Most importantly, we can clearly see that in all cases the relative trend between the fixed parameterisation and NN results is rather similar.
+That is, the impact of including aN$^3$LO corrections in the PDF determination on these benchmark cross section predictions is rather insensitive to the methodologoical choice relating to the PDF parameterisation.